 - 1. Candidate assembles the entire dissertation, including preliminary pages, Appendices, and final pages. - 2.
 Candidate uses the Checklist for Dissertation APA Style & Format to review and makes corrections.
-Student submits that checklist to chair. - 3.
+Candiate submits that checklist to chair. - 3.
 Chair conducts a review using the same checklist (preferably with a printed copy).
-Returns to student for any revisions needed. - 4.
-Chair inspects the final copy and submits the document to the APA reviewer several weeks
+Returns to candidate for any revisions needed. - 4.
+Chair inspects the final copy and submits the document to the APA reviewer.